martong/finstrument_mock/README.md

 Works on windows only, but seems a pretty promising project: https://www.typemock.com/isolatorpp-product-page However, the project is closed source.
-The technology they use is most probably not involving compiler generated instrumentatino hooks, but I am just guessing.
+The technology they use is most probably not involving compiler generated instrumentation hooks, but I am just guessing.

 ## How to build